 Frankish place names and the Urheimat of Franks and Frisians are blue.

-Gothic place names and the Urheimat of the Goths are tinted by green.
+Gothic place names and the Urheimat of the Goths are tinted green.

 Anglo-Saxon place names are orange.
-The Urheimat of the Anglo-Saxins are tinted by yellow.
+The Urheimat of the Anglo-Saxons is tinted yellow.

 Hydronyms are indicated by blue circles and lines.

-And now let us try to confirm the accuracy of such location of the eareas of the formation of thr Germanic languages also by their correspondences with distinct Iranic languages, which areas we already know (see the section Iranic Tribes in the Eastern Europe at the Bronze Age ).
+And now let us try to confirm the accuracy of such location of the areas of the formation of the Germanic languages also by their correspondences with distinct Iranic languages, which areas we already know (see the section Iranic Tribes in Eastern Europe at the Bronze Age ).

 Germanic and Iranic habitats.